phoddie/runmod/readme.md

 You can see the number of keys used while `runmod` is executing by looking at the "Keys used" area of the Instrumentation panel in xsbug.

 #### Host / Built-in Modules
 The host itself is built using JavaScript modules.
 Those modules are available to mods.
-The following modules from the Moddable SDK are built-into the `runmod` host:
+The following modules from the Moddable SDK are built into the `runmod` host:

 - dns
 - dns/parser